Samuel Johnson (American educator): King's College in New York City

+New American college model

-Dr. Samuel Johnson, along with Dr. Benjamin Franklin and Dr. William Smith, had together created what President James Madison of the College of William and Mary called a "new-model" plan or style of American College.
+Along with Benjamin Franklin and William Smith, Johnson created what President James Madison of the College of William and Mary called a new-model plan or style of American college.
 They decided it would be profession-oriented, with classes taught in English instead of Latin, have subject matter experts as professors instead of one tutor leading a class for four years, and there would be no religious test for admission.
 They also replaced the study of theology with non-denominational moral philosophy, using Johnson's "new system of morality" and his philosophy textbook as the core of the curriculum.

 Johnson, Franklin, and Smith met in Stratford in June 1753.
-They planned two new-model colleges: Johnson would open King's College in New York City, and Franklin and Smith would open the College of Philadelphia (now the University of Pennsylvania).
-William Smith immediately after the meeting left for London to raise funds and receive Anglican orders.
-Franklin and the board of trustees would appoint him Provost of the College of Philadelphia when he returned.
-Johnson with the help of his step-son Benjamin Nicoll, his former students - who were now powerful merchants - the De Launcey-Nicoll "Popular" downstate majority party in the New York Assembly, and the clergy and vestry of Trinity Church, New York City, created a board of Governors for the new college, ensuring that it had an Anglican majority though it included Dutch Reformed Church and Presbyterian Church members.
+They planned two new-model colleges: Johnson would open King's College in New York City, and Franklin and Smith would open the College of Philadelphia, now the University of Pennsylvania in Philadelphia.
+Immediately after the meeting, Smith left for London to raise funds and receive Anglican orders.
+Franklin and the board of trustees appointed him Provost of the College of Philadelphia when he returned.
+Johnson with the help of his stepson Benjamin Nicoll, his former students. who were now powerful merchants, the De Launcey-Nicoll Popular downstate majority party in the New York Assembly, and the clergy and vestry of Trinity Church, New York City, created a board of Governors for the new college, ensuring that it had an Anglican majority though it included Dutch Reformed Church and Presbyterian Church members.
 The assembly voted that a lottery be established to raise funds for the new college.

 The funding was bitterly opposed in print by board member William Livingston and other Presbyterian politicians along with their Provincial upstate party allies in an intense two year newspaper war.
 Without funding and without an official charter, Johnson defiantly opened King's College (now Columbia University) in July 1754.
 On October 31, it finally received the Royal charter.
 Its charter promoted a college without a religious test for admission, was practice and profession oriented, public spirited, inclusive and diverse, and taught the then new disciplines of English literature and moral philosophy.
 It was polytechnic in scope, teaching math, science, history, commerce, government, and nature.
-Colonial Historian Richard Gummere noted that, "Had Johnson himself offered a specific course for each of these fields, he would have been presiding, mutatis muntandis, over the equivalent of a twentieth-century university."
-But Johnson also presented a values-focused curriculum, proposing in the Advertisement in May 1754, to teach student to be “Ornaments to their Country and useful to the public Weal in their Generations” and "to lead them from the study of nature to knowledge of themselves, and of the God of nature and their duty to him, themselves, and one another, and everything that can contribute to their true happiness, both here and hereafter."
+Colonial historian Richard Gummere noted that, "Had Johnson himself offered a specific course for each of these fields, he would have been presiding, mutatis muntandis, over the equivalent of a twentieth-century university."

+Johnson also presented a values-focused curriculum, proposing in the Advertisement "in May 1754, to teach student to be “Ornaments to their Country and useful to the public Weal in their Generations” and "to lead them from the study of nature to knowledge of themselves, and of the God of nature and their duty to him, themselves, and one another, and everything that can contribute to their true happiness, both here and hereafter."
 Once again, the pursuit of happiness was the focus of Johnson's curriculum, his table of philosophy, and his textbook.